WASA Accelerates Preparations For Monsoon - UrduPoint

 WASA Accelerates Preparations For Monsoon

-RAWALPINDI, (UrduPoint / Pakistan Point News - 9th May, 2024) Water and Sanitation Authority (WASA) Rawalpindi on the directives of Secretary Housing and Urban Development on Thursday has accelerated preparations for Monsoon.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 12th May, 2024) Water and Sanitation Authority (WASA) Rawalpindi on the directives of the Secretary Housing and Urban Development has accelerated preparations for Monsoon.

 The Superintendent Engineer said that the condition of machinery used in Monsoon was checked and found satisfactory.

-A summary for the funds for the proper cleaning of Nullah Lai had been sent to the Punjab government, which is expected to be approved soon, MD WASA informed.
+A summary of the funds for the proper cleaning of Nullah Lai had been sent to the Punjab government, which is expected to be approved soon, MD WASA informed.

 Funds amounting to Rs 60 million had been sanctioned for the major drains of the city and the tendering process was started, Muhammad Saleem Ashraf said adding that all the arrangements would be completed before Monsoon.